Osamah-Anmar-Sami/Chicago-Crime-Analysis/README.md

 - Weapons Violation

 ## Features of the Dashboard
-- **Interactive Filters:** Users can filter by year, month, location, and crime category.
+- **Interactive Filters:** Users can filter by year,  location, crime type and crime category.
 - **Visual Representation:** Charts for easy analysis.
 - **Trend Analysis:** Identify patterns and spikes in criminal activity.